gwydd12/lwgpp/README.md

-# lwg-
-LOOP, WHILE and GOTO interpreter built in C++.
+# lwgpp - A LOOP, WHILE and maybe a GOTO interpreter